desihub/quicksurvey_example/README.md

 done!
 ```

-The output of the second command should look like this
+The output of the `quick_survey` should look like this

 ```bash
 Epoch 0